Task 1: Define and review export tags

 Adobe InDesign automatically adds the correct export tags for lists, tables and tables of content, but only when these text elements have been identified as such using the corresponding InDesign functions.

-The MadeToTag window contains sections used for each of the seven MadeToTag tasks (highlighted in yellow here).
+The MadeToTag window contains sections used for each of the seven MadeToTag tasks.

 - At the top is the Navigation section.

-- The Instructions provide in-depth help and include a link to the online documentation.
+The instructions opens an extensive help text and contains a link to this online documentation.

 - The flyout menu (upper right) leads to a range of functions which can usually also be executed using keyboard commands.

 - The bottom of the window contains important functions used to Locate potential problems.
 You can also use keyboard commands here.

 Items 2 and 3 are described in dedicated chapters.

 - Status: Here the user will see an overview of how many paragraph styles currently feature export tags.
 This section also shows the number of paragraph styles used for lists, the number of paragraph styles without export tags, and the number of unused paragraph styles.

 - Go to text without export tag: Here you can place export tags that are missing from InDesign and need to be added or changed.
 Use the arrows to move to the first, last, previous or next paragraph without any export tags.